Derry: 20th century decline

 The decline of most of Derry's rail links took place after the Second World War, due to increasing competition by road links.
 The L&LSR closed its line in 1953, followed by the CDRJC in 1954.
 The Ulster Transport Authority, who took over the NCC in 1949 and the GNR's lines in Northern Ireland in 1958, took control of the LPHC railway before closing it in 1962, before eventually shutting down the former GNR line to Derry in 1965, after the submission of The Benson Report to the Northern Ireland Government two years prior to the closure.
 This left the former L&CR line to Coleraine as the sole railway link for the city, providing a passenger service to Belfast, alongside CIÉ freight services to Donegal.
 By the 1990s, the service began to deteriorate.

 21st century regeneration

 In 2008, the Department for Regional Development announced plans to relay the track between Derry and Coleraine.
 The plan, aimed at being completed by 2013, included adding a passing loop to increase traffic capacity and increasing the number of trains with two additional diesel multiple units.
-Additional phases of the plan also included improvements to existing stations along the line and the restoration of the former Victoria Road terminus building to prepare for the relocation of the city's current terminus station to the site, all for completion by late 2019.
+Additional phases of the plan also included improvements to existing stations along the line and the restoration of the former Victoria Road terminus building to prepare for the relocation of the city's existing terminus station to the site.
 Costing around £86 million, the improvements were aimed at reducing the journey time to Belfast by 30 minutes and allowing commuter trains to arrive before 9 a.m. for the first time.
+Derry ~ Londonderry railway station opened in October 2019.